OliverHellwig/sanskrit/papers/2018emnlp/readme.md

 This directory contains code and data for the following paper:

-Oliver Hellwig, Sebastian Nehrdich: Sanskrit Word Segmentation Using Character-level Recurrent and Convolutional Neural Networks. *To appear in*: Proceedings of the EMNLP 2018.
+Oliver Hellwig, Sebastian Nehrdich: Sanskrit Word Segmentation Using Character-level Recurrent and Convolutional Neural Networks.
+In: Proceedings of the EMNLP 2018.

 Code and data are licensed under the GNU AGPLv3 license.